Vision Zero and Psychosocial Wellbeing

 • The active level: Psychosocial wellbeing is stated as a priority, but there is not always clear alignment between words and actions.

-• The reactive level: The organisation addresses psychosocial wellbeing only as a response to, for example, widespread stress incidents or conflicts.
+• The reactive level: The organisation addresses psychosocial wellbeing only as a response to, for example, multiple stress occurrences or conflicts.

 • The passive level: Psychosocial wellbeing is not a priority within the organisation.